 Spotted Lanternfly in Virginia

-We haven’t returned to our usual in-person spotted lanternfly training, but we hope to continue the citizen scientist program by placing these presentations online.
-These modules are also available for anyone interested in spotted lanternfly, including how to identify it in all of its life stages, what its life history is, and how to control it.
-While we hope you will join us and participate in the Citizen Scientist Detection Program, participation is not mandatory to access these videos.
+Our Citizen Scientist Detection Program training modules have been updated for 2022 with expanded maps, use of modified Circle traps, and better instructions on how to use the Survey123 Spotted Lanternfly app on your smartphone.
+These modules are available for anyone interested in Spotted Lanternfly, including how to identify it in all of its life stages, what its life history is, and how to control it.
+While we hope you will join us and participate in the 2022 Citizen Scientist Detection Program, participation in the program is not mandatory to access these videos.